 Asana is defined as “posture;” its literal meaning is “seat.”
-Originally, the asanas served as stable postures for prolonged meditation.
-More than just stretching, asanas open the energy channels, chakras and psychic centers of the body.
-Asanas purify and strengthen the body and control and focus the mind.
-Asana is one of the eight limbs of classical Yoga, which states that asana should be steady and comfortable, firm yet relaxed.
+Originally, asana served as a stable pose for prolonged seated meditation.
+More than just stretching, the yoga poses open the energy channels, chakras and psychic centers of the body.
+Asanas purify and strengthen the body, as well as control, calm and focus the mind.

 When holding a yoga posture, make sure you can breathe slowly and deeply, using Dirga or Ujjiayi Pranayama.
 Go to your edge in the posture, holding where you feel a good stretch and/or your body working, but don’t feel pain, strain or fatigue.
 If you have not practiced yoga postures before, please read our beginner’s guide.